xinlin192/ConvexLatentVariable/codebase/sparseClustering/README.md

 5. [July 1, 2014 by Jimmy] the found optima would vary according to the placement ordering of the instances in dataset.
 I swap the order of a few data instances and find that **the converged objective varies!**.

+6. [July 1, 2014 by Jimmy] fix up a minor problem about L2norm. previously, have mix up N and D as dimensionality of instances.